quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part36_14.4.2_Coastlin.md

 ---
 #### Perlin Noise for Adding Realism
 Background context: Perlin noise is a type of coherent randomness that enhances the realism in simulations.
 It adds both randomness and coherence, making dense regions denser and sparse regions sparser.
-:p How does the mapping function \( f(p) = 3p^2 - 2p^3 \) contribute to generating Perlin noise?
+:p How does the mapping function $f(p) = 3p^2 - 2p^3$ contribute to generating Perlin noise?
 ??x
-The mapping function \( f(p) = 3p^2 - 2p^3 \) is used to generate a smooth and coherent noise value.
+The mapping function $f(p) = 3p^2 - 2p^3$ is used to generate a smooth and coherent noise value.
 The shape of this function, which has an S-shape, helps in increasing the tendency for regions close to 0 or 1 to become more concentrated.

 This effect can be visualized as follows:
 ```java